g-martens/ansible-references/config/README.md

-# Ansible-navigator.cfg
+# Ansible-navigator.yml
 With this config file, you can manipulate how ansible works. you can create/edit this file in the following places:
 1. ANSIBLE_CONFIG (environment variable if set)
-2. ansible-navigator.cfg (in the current directory)
+2. ansible-navigator.yml (in the current directory)
-3. ~/.ansible-navigator.cfg (in home directory)
+3. ~/.ansible-navigator.yml (in home directory)
-4. /etc/ansible/ansible-navigator.cfg
+4. /etc/ansible/ansible-navigator.yml

 The precendence order is from top to bottom.

-## Example of an ansible.cfg file
+## Example of an ansible.yml file
 ```yaml
 ---
 ansible-navigator: